| java.lang.Object | |

 is no state to be kept for a standard JPA transaction.
 Hence, subclasses do not

-have to care about the return value (null
+have to care about the return value (null) of this implementation

 and are free to return their own transaction data Object.